matteodem/meteor-boilerplate/GUIDE.md

 BrowserPolicy.content.allowOriginForAll(YOUR_URL);
 ```

-Other security enforcing packages like [audit-argument-checks](https://docs.meteor.com/#/full/auditargumentchecks) and
-[matteodem:easy-security](https://github.com/matteodem/meteor-easy-security) have also been added.
+Other security enforcing packages like [audit-argument-checks](https://docs.meteor.com/#/full/auditargumentchecks) have also been added.

 ## Structure